JasonPaulGithub/station-game/README.md

 # Station Game
 I'm working on a little side-project written in Rust, that involves the Bevy game engine.

-Setup
-Bevvy Version 0.12.0
+Setup - Bevvy Version 0.12.0

-Workflow: Bevvy Tutorials to be reviewed
+Workflow - Bevvy Tutorials to be reviewed

 Tutorials Selected for Project:
-2d_viewport_to_world.rs - provides use of cursor position 2d/move_sprite.rs - moves the sprite with keyboard 2d/rotation.rs - rotation and useful code
+2d_viewport_to_world.rs - provides use of cursor position 2d/move_sprite.rs - moves the sprite with keyboard 2d/rotation.rs - sprite rotation and useful code 2d/sprite.rs - use of sprites
+2d/sprite_flipping.rs
+2d/sprite_sheet.rs - animation
+2d/text2d.rs - text display
+2d/transparency_2d.rs - transparency will be useful for lighting effects

 List of Tutorials Reviewed:
 2d/2d_gizmos.rs